Information for Financial Advisors

 A 529 college savings plan isn't only for parents!
 Family members – including grandparents, aunts and uncles – can open a GET or DreamAhead accounts to help fund a child's future higher education AND enjoy important tax benefits.

 - You can make a dream come true.
-A student with a dedicated college savings account is seven times more likely to attend college than someone without such an account.
 Create a lasting legacy!

 - Retain control.
-Assets in your 529 account are excluded from your federal taxable estate, but you maintain complete control over them.
+Assets in a 529 account are excluded from the federal taxable estate, but the account owner maintains complete control over them.
 If an unforeseen need arises, you can access your account – at any time, for any reason (taxes and penalties may apply).
 The beneficiary never gains ownership – at any age.
 Custodial accounts and trusts don't have this flexibility.

 - Accelerated gifting.
 A special federal gift tax exclusion allows you to contribute a large sum in a single year.
 The IRS code allows for a five-year acceleration of the annual federal gift tax exclusion.
 That means that you can contribute up to $85,000 per taxpayer ($170,000 for married couples) per beneficiary in one year without incurring federal gift tax consequences.
 To take advantage of this opportunity, you simply elect to prorate a contribution of more than $17,000 evenly over five years on IRS Form 709.
 Of course, you can contribute any amount at any time, up to the maximum allowable account value subject to normal federal gift tax rules.